Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition

 \section{Introduction}

 \IEEEPARstart{I}{n} recent years, soundscape research has shifted its focus in environmental acoustics from noise levels to how communities and individuals perceive sounds, incorporating contextual factors.
 The term soundscape, coined by Southworth and later popularized by Schafer~\cite{southworth1967sonic,schafer1993soundscape}, encompasses a broad range of applications, including urban sound planning~\cite{van2020multi}, acoustic monitoring~\cite{segura20215g}, sound design~\cite{gorne2019emotional}, and sonification~\cite{abri2021comparative}.
-Indeed, soundscape emotion recognition (SER) is an active research area addressing challenges such as the definition of perceptual descriptors~\cite{mitchell2024soundscape}, probabilistic modelling approaches~\cite{mitchell2022analyse}, and the influence of psychological well-being and demographic factors~\cite{erfanian2021psychological}.
-Compared to emotions elicited by music or speech, those associated with soundscapes are subtler and influenced by a complex interplay of physical, social, cultural, and psychological factors.
-Among the various models used to represent this complexity, Russell’s circumplex model~\cite{russell1980circumplex,axelsson2010principal,davies2014soundscape,fan2017emo} has been widely adopted, focusing on two affective dimensions, arousal (i.e., eventfulness) and valence (i.e., pleasantness), that are considered sufficient descriptors of perceived affect in soundscape studies.
+Soundscape emotion recognition (SER) is an active research area that addresses challenges such as the definition of perceptual descriptors~\cite{mitchell2024soundscape}, probabilistic modelling approaches~\cite{mitchell2022analyse}, and the influence of psychological well-being and demographic factors~\cite{erfanian2021psychological}.
+Compared to the emotions elicited by music or speech, those associated with soundscapes are subtler and are influenced by the complex interplay of physical, social, cultural, and psychological factors. {Generally, music and speech are intentionally structured to arouse a range of emotions, which are reflected in specific signal attributes~\cite{fiebig2020assessments}.
+In contrast, soundscapes are rarely designed to induce emotions, and the features that drive emotional responses cannot be directly inferred from studies on speech and music emotion~\cite{ma2015human}.} Among the various models used to represent this complexity, Russell’s circumplex model~\cite{russell1980circumplex,axelsson2010principal,davies2014soundscape,fan2017emo} has been widely adopted, focusing on two affective dimensions, arousal (i.e., eventfulness) and valence (i.e., pleasantness), which are considered sufficient descriptors of perceived affect in soundscape studies.
 Modelling SER offers an efficient alternative to perceptual surveys and supports a deeper understanding of soundscape perception.
-While nonlinear models often outperform linear ones, the latter remain attractive due to their simplicity~\cite{lionello2020systematic}.
-However, SER predictive frameworks vary considerably in their choice of datasets and descriptors.
+While nonlinear models often outperform linear models, the latter remain attractive because of their simplicity~\cite{lionello2020systematic}.
+However, SER predictive frameworks vary considerably in terms of the choice of datasets and descriptors.